 - Assess women's health and health concerns within the context of a life course framework which addresses the social, cultural and economic contexts in which women live

 - Describe definitions of women's health in current use and evaluate the applicability of a gender justice framework for viewing women's health policies in developed and developing countries for selected health concerns

 - Describe current health and policy concerns for selected topics such as family planning, preventive services for women, chronic disease, migration, mental health, gender-based violence, and disability

 - Compare and contrast varying stakeholder’s perspective on current and critical issues pertaining to women’s health and health policy

 - Methods of Assessment:

-4 assignments at 22-23% each: interpretation of women’s health data, application of gender justice framework to developing countries, challenges to implementing preventive medicine guidelines, and understanding stakeholders’ views of a controversial topic.
-Class participation (10%) as measured by use of course recorded lectures and attendance of or use of recorded live chats.
-This is an online course - the bulk of material is in the online lectures and thus participation includes listening to them.
+4 assignments at 22-25% each: interpretation of women’s health data, application of gender justice framework to developing countries, challenges to implementing preventive medicine guidelines, and understanding stakeholders’ views of a controversial topic.
+Class participation (4%) as measured by use of course recorded lectures and attendance of or use of recorded live chats

 - Enrollment Restriction: